Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 Compile-time and run-time are very distinct:
  1. first you compile a program which is **compile-time**
  2. then you execute or run it, which is **run-time**.

+During compile-time, your code is carefully examined, and if needed a _compiler error_ is shown and the compilation stops without producing an executable.
+An executable binary is produced only when the compiler can finish without errors.

+At run-time, a program can still be stopped (it crashes) when a certain abnormal condition is encountered producing a _run-time error_ or panic, such as for example during bounds-checking on arrays or strings (when an index is used that is outside the size of the array) or a divide-by-zero condition.

-But due to its extensive meta-programming capabilities, Jai can even _run a program during compile-time_!
+Due to its extensive meta-programming capabilities, Jai can even _run a program during compile-time_!

 ### 3.2.4 Running code during compile-time